ibm-cloud-docs/watson-assistant/admin-auditing.md

 {{site.data.content.classiclink}}

 # Auditing user activity
-{: #auditing}
+{: #admin-auditing}

 In the classic {{site.data.keyword.conversationshort}}, you can use the Activity Tracker service to track how users and applications interact with your assistants.
 For more information, see [Activity Tracker events](/docs/assistant?topic=assistant-at-events){: external} in the classic documentation.

 In the new {{site.data.keyword.conversationshort}}, because of the way transactions are recorded for actions, support for Activity Tracker events is planned for a future release.